 There is a need to increase the availability of information about the likely impacts of climate change and ocean acidification on coastal and marine species and ecosystems and about the practical steps that might be taken now to plan for and adaptively manage marine resources as the changes increase.
 California's networks of marine protected areas (MPAs) and areas of special biological significance (ASBS) provide a unique opportunity for detecting and improving understanding of the effects of climate change and ocean acidification on marine ecosystems and fisheries.
 Over the next five years, the OPC will draw on experts to obtain a better understanding of impacts to California's marine biological resources from climate change and ocean acidification.
-An understanding is necessary for resource managers and policy makers to make progress in assessing and addressing this critical threat to the state's fishery and marine conservation goals, as laid out in state laws such as the Marine Life Management Act and the Marine Life Protection Act.
+Absent such an An understanding, is necessary for resource managers and policy makers will be ill prepared to make progress in assessing and addressing this critical threat to the state's fishery and marine conservation goals, as laid out in state laws such as the Marine Life Management Act and the Marine Life Protection Act.

-Objective 5.1: Provide for improved understanding of how changing climate and ocean chemistry will alter California's ocean and coastal ecosystems and the benefits they produce.
+Objective 5.21: Provide for improved understanding of how changing climate and ocean chemistry will alter California's ocean and coastal ecosystems and the benefits they produce.